adityarahul314/reddit_rplace_canvas/README.md

-# reddit_rplace_canvas
+# Reddit r/Place canvas rendering using C

-reddit rplace 2022 canvas rendering using C
+Quick and Effiecient generation of frames for timelapse of reddit rplace canvas.